sinistersnare/sinistersnare.github.io/content/post/10-crafting-semantics-2.md

 The changes here were to the states, the values, and the continuations.
 The change to the states is the most jarring, now we can have 2 different types of sub-states.
 I added to the values domain, because now we have numbers and booleans!
 Exciting!

 We also needed a continuation type for the conditional.
 When is it appropriate to add a continuation type?
 In this machine, you have two things to look at for guidance during computation.
 First and foremost is the Control.
-When our machine starts evaluating the syntax `(if cond then else)`, if will place the `cond` into the control, and place a continuation `cond(then, else, ρ, κ)` at the top of our Kontinuation stack.
+When our machine starts evaluating the syntax `(if cond then else)`, we will place `cond` into the control, and place a continuation `cond(then, else, ρ, κ)` at the top of our Kontinuation stack.
 After the control is evaluated to a value, we need to look to the Kontinuation for the next steps.
 For that, we use a continuation.

 So, whenever you are adding syntax that needs some state, so the machine knows what to do after the initial control is evaluated, you probably want a new continuation frame type.